 Visit the Library of Congress

 The Library of Congress is the largest library in the world and is a gold mine of knowledge and history.
 With no entry fee, you’re welcome to step inside and marvel at its stunning architecture, explore numerous exhibits, and view historical documents like Thomas Jefferson’s personal library.
+Especially when the weather is not so great, it is one of the best indoor things to do in Washington DC.
 Free tours of the Library of Congress are also available, offering knowledgeable insights into the library’s vast collections and its role in preserving American cultural heritage.
 The library is located right by the Capitol Building and Supreme Court, meaning you’ll not have far to walk to between attractions on Day 3 of your 4 days in Washington DC.

 Relax at the United States Botanic Garden